Promissory Notes – Definition, Types, Elements, and Points to Remember

 Are promissory notes only used for money-related transactions?

-A promissory note is a financial instrument used to mention the sum of money that a borrower takes from the lender.
+A promissory note is a financial instrument used to document the sum of money that a borrower takes from the lender.

 What is the maximum amount that can be lent under a promissory note?

-There is no amount limitation with respect to promissory notes.
+There is no limit on the amount regarding promissory notes.

 How long are promissory notes valid?

-Promissory notes are valid for 3 years.
-This is effective from the date when it has been executed.
+Promissory notes are valid for 3 years, effective from the date of execution.

 You May Also Like